- Docs

 Operations

-Operations performed on the Files.com platform will take an identical amount of time no matter how the operation was triggered.
+Operations on the Files.com platform take the same amount of time regardless of how they are triggered.

-For example, moving a file from one folder to another will take the same amount of time no matter whether the copy operation was started via SDK, API, CLI App, Automation, Folder Setting, FTP, SFTP, WebDAV, or web portal.
+For example, moving a file from one folder to another takes the same amount of time whether the move was started via SDK, API, CLI App, Automation, Folder Setting, FTP, SFTP, WebDAV, or web portal.

-There are caveats to the above example.
-Some protocol clients, for example, will "copy" a file by downloading it from its source folder and re-uploading it to its destination folder.
-In these kinds of scenario, the operation will take longer due to the round-trip route from server to client and back again.
+There are caveats.
+Some protocol clients "copy" a file by downloading it from its source folder and re-uploading it to its destination folder.
+In that case, the operation takes longer because of the round trip from server to client and back.

 Uploads and Downloads

-For uploads and downloads, the fastest transfer method is via HTTPS using our SDKs, CLI App, APIs, and web portal.
+For uploads and downloads, the fastest transfer method is HTTPS via our SDKs, CLI App, APIs, and web portal.

-Protocol based transfers are slower due to the underlying protocol itself.
-Various factors affect the transmission speed of a protocol including its encryption methods and how "chatty" it is.
-A chatty protocol is one that requires a lot of back-and-forth acknowledgement to be sent between the client and the server.
-For example, even though WebDAV uses the HTTPS protocol, it is a very chatty protocol and is very affected by network latency.
+Protocol-based transfers are slower because of the underlying protocol itself.
+Transmission speed depends on the encryption methods and how "chatty" the protocol is — meaning how much back-and-forth acknowledgement the client and server exchange.
+WebDAV runs over HTTPS but is very chatty and very affected by network latency.

-Traditionally, on-premise SFTP has been a slower transmission protocol than FTP(S), due to its encryption methods and its use of a single data transmission port.
-However, cloud based SFTP benefits from SaaS elasticity and is often faster than FTP(S).
+On-premises SFTP has traditionally been slower than FTP(S) because of its encryption methods and its use of a single data transmission port.
+Cloud-based SFTP, however, benefits from SaaS elasticity and is often faster than FTP(S).

-WebDAV is a convenient connection protocol for desktop users, as it's built into almost every Windows, Mac, and Linux desktop, but only performs well over a local area network (LAN).
-Over the internet, WebDAV is a slow transmission protocol due to its network chattiness.
+WebDAV is convenient for desktop users because it's built into nearly every Windows, Mac, and Linux desktop, but it only performs well over a local area network (LAN).
+Over the internet, WebDAV is slow because of its network chattiness.

-Whenever there are multiple possible file transfer options available, we recommend the following order for transfer speeds, from fastest to slowest:
+When multiple file transfer options are available, we recommend the following order for transfer speeds, from fastest to slowest:

 - SDKs, CLI App, APIs, or web portal